East Ruston: Church of St. Mary

+East Ruston's parish church is dedicated to Saint Mary and dates from the Fourteenth Century, though it has been significantly re-modelled and restored in the Victorian era.
+St. Mary's is located outside of the village on the side of the B1159 and has been Grade II listed since 1955.

-East Ruston's parish church was largely rebuilt in the Eighteenth Century on the site of previous worship and has been in the care of the Churches Conservation Trust since the 1980s.
-There are good examples of Nineteenth Century stained glass, particularly a depiction of the Presentation of Christ by A. L. Moore.
+St. Mary's has been in the care of the Churches Conservation Trust since the 1980s.
+There are good examples of Nineteenth Century stained glass, particularly a depiction of the Presentation of Christ by A. L. Moore as well as a font that was recut in the 1880s.

 Amenities

 The public house is called the Butchers Arms.
 East Ruston is the home to the noted East Ruston Old Vicarage garden which is open to the public.